-The University has a very transparent withdrawal penalty policy for Learning Abroad Programs.
-In our online applications, all students agree to our financial policies including, but not limited to withdrawal penalties and late fee policies.
+The University has a very transparent Withdrawal &Dismissal Penalty Policy for Learning Abroad Programs.
+In our online applications, all students agree to our financial policies including, but not limited to withdrawal & dismissal penalties and late fee policies.
 Students are also provided with links to these policies in online orientation and on Program Budget Sheets.
 These policies are strictly enforced.

 Paying Bills before Departure

 Students participating in TATE Programs are responsible for coordinating all payments associated with their Program.
 However, Learning Abroad provides assists faculty making payments for Faculty-led Programs.
 Typically, the more expenses that we can pay in advance, the less funding you will have to manage onsite.
 This allows you to focus on the academic and cultural experiences of your students while abroad.

 Arrange to have any invoices for Program-related expenses sent to your Learning Abroad Budget Officer prior to departure.
 We will arrange for wire transfers, credit card payments, or checks.
 Be aware that we must have an itemized invoice to make advance payments.
 We recommend that you keep copies of these payments so that you have a record of any advance payments when you arrive onsite.